There may be other expenses associated with your study in addition to tuition fees.

 These fees are not compulsory and you may choose to purchase these items independently.
+(This excludes materials fees for flight training, see the section below.)
 Materials fees are only levied with your consent, and you will only be charged if you have signed and submitted a Voluntary materials and other fees form.

 RMIT makes every effort to ensure that materials fees are kept to a minimum and are competitive with alternative suppliers.
-All of RMIT's materials fees are compliant with the strict guidelines directed by the Australian and Victorian Governments and are reviewed each year on your behalf by the RMIT Student Union.
+All of RMIT's materials fees are compliant with the strict government guidelines the University must abide by and the fees are reviewed each year on your behalf by the RMIT Student Union.

-Browse the schedule of materials fees to find out what materials fees are associated with the program and courses you’re enrolled in or interested in undertaking.
+Browse the schedule below to find out what materials fees are associated with the program and courses you’re enrolled in or interested in undertaking.

 - car parking fees (Brunswick and Bundoora only)

 - library book replacement costs

 - hire of academic gown